Aniruddhsinh03/JobSearcher/README.md

 # JobSearcher

-This is a Scrapy project to scrape quotes and author information from  http://quotes.toscrape.com.
+This is a Scrapy project to scrape job information from  https://newyork.craigslist.org/d/automotive-services/search/aos.

 This project is only meant for educational purposes.